Batalin-Fradkin-Vilkovisky quantization and symmetries of FLPR model: Introduction

-The Friedberg-Lee-Pang-Ren (FLPR) model is a soluble gauge model that describes the motion of a single non-relativistic particle of unit mass governed by a central potential \cite{FLPR1}.
-This is a $(0+1)$-dimensional quantum mechanical model with the characteristics of Gribov ambiguity, inspired by the dimensional reduction of Yang-Mills theory \cite{FLPR5}.
-The BRST invariant path integral for the model is formulated by summing over all Gribov-type copies \cite{FLPR2}.
-In addition, the FLPR model is being quantized using an admissible gauge-fixing condition within the framework of FJ quantization \cite{FLPR3}.
-The system is also explored using a physical projector operator which avoids the gauge-fixing procedure \cite{FLPR4}.
-Moreover, the existence of some {\it novel} off-shell nilpotent and absolutely anti-commuting symmetries of the FLPR model is established in \cite{FLPR5}.
-Recently, this model is being investigated by means of supervariable and (anti-)chiral supervariable approaches \cite{FLPR6,FLPR8,FLPR9}.
+The FLPR model is a soluble gauge model that describes the motion of a single non-relativistic particle of unit mass governed by a central potential \cite{FLPR1}.
+It is a $(0+1)$-dimensional quantum mechanical model with the characteristics of Gribov ambiguity and inspired by the dimensional reduction of Yang-Mills theory \cite{FLPR5}.
+In order to avoid the gauge-fixing procedure this model is being explored using a physical projector operator \cite{FLPR4}.
+On the other hand, the BRST invariant path integral is also formulated by summing over all Gribov-type copies \cite{FLPR2}.
+The FLPR model is being studied using an admissible gauge-fixing condition within the framework of FJ formalism \cite{FLPR3}.
+Whereas the existence of some {\it novel} off-shell nilpotent and absolutely anti-commuting symmetries of the FLPR model is established in \cite{FLPR5}.
+This is an interesting model which is also being investigated by means of the supervariable approach (cf. \cite{FLPR6,FLPR8,FLPR9} for details).
+Recently, a consistent quantization of FLPR model by avoiding the Gribov copies with corresponding BRST related symmetries is performed in \cite{FLPR10}.

 The prime motive of our present endeavor is to quantize the FLPR model using an admissible gauge-fixing condition, in both polar and Cartesian coordinates, by employing BFV formalism.
 We intend to construct the nilpotent and conserved BRST charge and subsequently derive the BRST invariant gauge-fixed effective action and corresponding symmetries.
-In addition, we plan to show that the physical states of the theory are annihilated by the conserved BRST charge which is in accordance with the Dirac-quantization conditions.
+Additionally, we aim to explore physicality criteria with respect to the conserved BRST charges and compare vis-$\grave{a}$-vis Dirac-quantization conditions.
+Finally, we wish to establish the FFBRST symmetries and thereby connect the gauge-fixed effective action and classical gauge invariant action of the FLPR model.